I was comparing notes recently with a learning designer friend on typical challenging conversations we have with senior managers and clients.

 We’d love to hear from you.
 So please drop a comment in the box below.

 Use the contact form to ask us further questions about the themes in this article.
-You can also subscribe to our blog to get regular updates.
+You can also follow what we do to get regular updates.